Introduction

 Location

 Dry Sclerophyll forests are found on the Coastal Plains, Ranges and Western Slopes of eastern New South Wales and represent south-east Australia’s last remaining areas of wilderness.
-They are well represented in National Parks including Greater Blue Mountains, Brisbane Water, Bouddi, Ku-ring-gai Chase and Royal National Park.
+They are well represented in National Parks including Greater Blue Mountains18, Brisbane Water19, Bouddi20, Ku-ring-gai Chase21 and Royal National Park22.

 Range